You are here:

 The postgraduate education sector in Jordan is a growing market for Australian universities.

-Increasing numbers of Kuwaiti students are favouring Australia as a study destination.
+Increasing numbers of Kuwaiti students, particularly at undergraduate degree and diploma level, are favouring Australia as a study destination.

 There is ongoing demand from Hong Kong students for overseas secondary, post-secondary and tertiary studies.

-Brunei's small, high-income, open economy is underpinned by revenue from the oil and gas sector.
+Brunei, with an economy underpinned by revenue from the oil and gas sector, has growing eduction links with Australia.

 » View Education Country Profile